 I founded Conversing with Death (CD) back in 2013 and after fifteen years of experience with hospice patients, personal experiences of loss and years of specialized training.
 The mentoring program is both educational and spiritual, applying western psychotherapeutic ideas to raw existential struggles we all face.
 This carefully structured system honors actual changes that accompany aging and illness than the many shallow claims of 'knowing' we're going to die.

 CD uses imaginal and simulated exercises to bring out a felt sense experience.
 While counter intuitive, CD believes in facing our fears, because by looking into our final breath--whenever it does come--we can reduce the element of surprise that often surfaces near end of life care.

 Can you say more about a "felt sense experience"?

 Many of our interactions about us ceasing to exist in this current body is tainted by many psychological defenses.
 We try to stretch longevity, sustain wishful claims of medical advances, and even pathologies serious discussions about dying.
 CD confronts these and other defenses by aiming to mimic emotional and mental changes that accompany the phases of decline that occur after our 40s.
 The more familiar we can become with the inevitable, the better.

 Where can we find these exercises?

 In my book Last Breath Awareness.
 The book even has a 30-day practice to start you off on cultivating this lifestyle.
 CD strongly recommends taking the workshops to gain a better view on how this approach works.

 Who is eligible for this training?

-I designed CD for mental and healthcare professionals, clergy, certified magicians (who work with energy and spirits), and other care-giving professionals who work with the older population (65+), chronic or terminally ill patients, and clients in their 40s and 50s.
-With the Boomer generation at in the millions, you could imagine the demand.
+I designed CD for mental and healthcare professionals, clergy, certified magicians (who work with energy and spirits), and other care-giving professionals who work with the older population (65+), chronic or terminally ill patients, and clients entering their 40s and 50s.
+With the Boomer generation in the millions, you can imagine the demand.